How-To Government

 Not everyone shares these goals.
 Here are some examples based on real experiences:

-• Directors are pushing hard to sign a huge contract with expiring cloud credits when we don't even have the staff to use what we have now.
+- Upper management are pushing hard to sign a huge contract with expiring cloud credits when we don't even have the staff to use what we have now.
 Superficially this may seem incompetent.
 But their goal may be to sign the largest dollar amount contract that they can to advance their careers.
 So arguing that it's too expensive is a bad argument because they like that it's expensive.
 Argue instead that it will be embarassing when we waste all that money.

-Process Not People
+Criticize Processes, Not People

 Identify bad processes - don't blame people for being stuck using bad processes.
 Offer to help people with their work - don't blame them for not having the resources to help.

 You blame someone today and someone else will blame you tomorrow.
 You'll be stuck in a toxic mess.
+Instead try to get everyone to agree that the current processes could be better.

 Conway's Law

-There are many laws, theories, principles and patterns for developers and I recommend becoming eventually familiar with most of them.
+There are many laws, theories, principles, and patterns for developers and I recommend becoming eventually familiar with most of them.
 One of the most relevant to government is Conway's Law:

 Software architecture mirrors the org chart.